 The Master of Divinity (MDiv) is the major program of the Seminary.
 It is designed to provide a well-rounded preparation for ordained ministry by: (1) providing students with the foundational knowledge in all disciplines essential to the practice of ordained ministry; and (2) enabling students to interpret that knowledge and apply it in a relevant way in the cultural contexts of their own ministries.
-This program may be completed in a minimum of three or a maximum of ten years.
+This program may be completed in a minimum of three years.